noah-art3mis/autosimulacrum/README.md

-# auto-simulacrum / socratic-sync
+# autosimulacrum / socratic-sync

-Instagram post automation for https://www.instagram.com/simulacro.psi/.
+Instagram post automation for https://www.instagram.com/simulacro.psi/ and other utilities.
 Organize files then upload them automatically to Buffer using Playwright.

+## Utilities

+-   data generation
+    -   read book. mark book. check quality of ocr. remark book with desired quotations.
+    -   v1 - extract annotations in obsidian using https://github.com/munach/obsidian-extract-pdf-annotations
+    -   v2 - convert into convenient format (`batch_convert`)
+    - v3 - manually edit
+    - v4 - convert to docx
+    - v5 - translate with google
+    - v6 - end.
+    -   ? batch fix extraction errors (with gpt3.5)
+        -   (30.000 characters is 7.000 tokens which at $0.0010 / 1K tokens is )
+    -   batch translate
+        -   check google vs gpt
+    -   organize files
+-

+## how to use

 ## using `organize_files.py`